rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

 ## SCP Prerequisites
+In this section, we will discuss about the minimum set of effective permissions for [service control policy (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).

+Ensure that your organization's SCP does not restrict any of these [required permissions](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html#rosa-minimum-scp_prerequisites).

+## Networking Prerequisites
+Next, let's talk about the prerequisites needed from networking standpoint.

+- Firewall
+    - Configure your firewall to allow access to the domains and ports listed [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html#osd-aws-privatelink-firewall-prerequisites_prerequisites)
+- Custom DNS
+-

+## SCP Prerequisites
 Ensure that your organization's [service control policy (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) has the minimum set of effective permissions as detailed [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html#rosa-minimum-scp_prerequisites).

 - Also ensure that your organization's SCP are not more restrictive than the ones listed in the links above.